doctordarsh08/edupulse-public/README.md

 ## Contributing

 Issues and PRs welcome.
-This is a solo-built portfolio project — see the [case study](https://YOUR_PORTFOLIO_URL) for the full build story.
+This is a solo-built portfolio project.

 ## License